-The first day of school is filled with enough unknowns, so why not minimize the number of questions you and your children do have and set the tone for a successful year?
-Here are our best tips for making sure that happens!
+The first day of school is filled with enough unknowns, so why not minimize the number of questions you and your children have and set the tone for a successful year?
+Here are our best tips for making sure that happens.

-1. Establish the routine of the house ahead of time.
-Make sure your kids know exactly when they need to wake up and exactly when they need to leave the house.
-Some other questions you may consider are will homework be done after school or after dinner?
+1. Establish the house routine ahead of time.
+Make sure your kids know exactly when they need to wake up and leave the house.
+Some other questions you may consider: Will homework be done after school or dinner?
 When is bedtime?
-(Getting enough sleep is especially important - many studies have shown that kids who get a good night's rest perform better in school).
-If everyone is aware of the new schedule beforehand, there will be less confusion and arguments about it later
+Getting enough sleep is especially important.
+Many studies have shown that kids who get a good night's rest perform better in school.
+If everyone is aware of the new schedule beforehand, there will be less confusion and arguments about it later.

-2. Organize, organize!
-Did you pick up any paperwork or permission slips at registration that need to be returned?
-Making sure you have everything ready to go will eliminate some last-minute to do items.
+2. Organize, organize.
+Did you pick up any paperwork or permission slips at registration you need to return?
+Making sure you have everything ready to go will eliminate some last-minute to-do items.

 4. Prepare what you can the night before.
-If there is anything you can do at night to make the morning easier, do it!
-Decide ahead of time if your kids should be packing a lunch or if they need money put in their backpacks to buy lunch at school.
+If there is anything you can do at night to make the morning easier, do it.
+Decide ahead of time if your kids should pack a lunch or if they need money for school lunch.
 You can also lay out the clothes they’ll be wearing and pack backpacks with all the necessary supplies.

-7. Get to know the teachers!
-Give them a heads up of anything they might need to know about your child and ask how they prefer you communicate with them throughout the year (i.e., email, in-office visits).
+7. Get to know the teachers.
+Give them a heads up on anything they might need to know about your child and ask how they prefer you communicate with them throughout the year (e.g. email, in-office visits, etc.).

 Still feel like you might be missing something?
 Check out our other back-to-school blogs here: